manishchet/Python-data-science-toolbox-project/README.md

 ### Learnings from the project

- After completing the project, have a better understanding of data handling with python(pandas).
-In this project, applied the following concepts :
+ After completing the project,have a better understanding of data handling with python(pandas).
+Following concepts were applied in completion of project:

-Dataframe operations

-Conditional statement and loops
+Dataframe operations,Conditional statement and loops,List operations,Bar Plotting,Mathematical operations

-List operations

-Bar Plotting

-Mathematical operations